iggiwPL/ErstelPDF/README.md

 The library uses a 1.0 PDF version because the money costs for buying a specification PDF 2.0.
 Also planned is to put AI features based on edge computing to preprocess using the ONNX pretrained models that run locally on machines.

 ## Standards
-- Every public method must have handling exceptions.
+- Every public method of the API  must have handling exceptions.
 - Unit Testing!
 - Enterprise grade